Mental Health as Afghanistan Unravels

 August 16, 2021

-As the situation continues to unfold in Afghanistan, we are hearing from veterans and service members around the world who are struggling to process what they are seeing.
+As the situation continues to unfold in Afghanistan, we are hearing from Veterans and Service Members around the world who are struggling to process what they are seeing.
 For most American’s, the images coming out of the war-torn country are unfathomable.
 But for the military community— especially those who have fought, bled, and died to liberate the people of a country long suppressed by radicals— the news is shattering.

 There is a feeling among many of those who have served in this long-enduring war that what they did was “pointless.”
 That their sacrifices and the wounds, both visible and invisible, that they will carry with them forever were all for naught.